-NEW INDICATION: DEXTENZA® (dexamethasone ophthalmic insert) 0.4mg is now approved for the treatment of inflammation and pain following ophthalmic surgery.
+- The treatment of ocular inflammation and pain following ophthalmic surgery.

-DEXTENZA is a corticosteroid intracanalicular insert placed in the punctum, a natural opening in the eye lid, and into the canaliculus and is designed to deliver dexamethasone to the ocular surface for up to 30 days without preservatives.
-Following treatment, DEXTENZA resorbs and exits the nasolacrimal system without the need for removal.
+DEXTENZA is a preservative-free intracanalicular insert that is inserted in the lower lacrimal punctum, a natural opening in the eye lid, and into the canaliculus.1 DEXTENZA is designed to deliver a tapered dose of steroid (dexamethasone) to the ocular surface for up to 30 days.1,4 Following treatment, DEXTENZA resorbs and exits the nasolacrimal system without the need for removal.1

 INSERTION OF DEXTENZA